PlanktoScope/proposals/design/00290-metadata-reorganization.md

     }
     ```

-Both of these configuration files are used by the Node-RED dashboard for saving metadata persistently across restart, but some metadata information set by the user in the Node-RED dashboard is not persisted.
+Both of these configuration files are used by the Node-RED dashboard for saving metadata persistently across restarts, but some metadata information set by the user in the Node-RED dashboard is not persisted.
-Both persisted and unpersisted metadata fields are assembled into a `metadata.json` file for each raw dataset, which is created by the Python backend's `ImagerProcess` module as part of image acquisition.
+Persisted and unpersisted metadata fields are assembled into a `metadata.json` file for each raw dataset, which is created by the Python backend's `ImagerProcess` module as part of image acquisition.
 We have a ["Metadata Compilation" spreadsheet](https://docs.google.com/spreadsheets/d/1TSIaOFEIMvvYyqAFrsiZxVtGXZvWVdZbWO_LU-2A_TE/edit?usp=drive_link) which describes every metadata field; only fields from that spreadsheet with field names containing one of the following prefixes are exported to the `metadata.json` file:
 - `sample_`
 - `acq_`